EnterpriseDB/barman/doc/barman.1.md

 # DESCRIPTION

-barman is an administration tool for disaster recovery of PostgreSQL servers written in Python. barman can perform remote backups of multiple servers in business critical environments and helps DBAs during the recovery phase.
+Barman is an administration tool for disaster recovery of PostgreSQL servers written in Python and maintained by 2ndQuadrant.
+Barman can perform remote backups of multiple servers in business critical environments and helps DBAs during the recovery phase.

 # OPTIONS